uw-waddellt15/didactic-garbanzo/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+Team members will update the google doc upon completion of their task or if they are having trouble.
+All team members will check the google doc to make sure we are on track.

 ## How will will communicate difficulties with a task assigned to us